alicolville/Weight-Tracker/readme.txt

 == Changelog ==

-New components: Detail, starting bmr
+New components: Update docs for each

 New argyment "bmr-type" for "wt-bmr"